DaveMcMartin/TiDVNetwork/ios/readme.md

 ```javascript
 var DVNetwork = require('net.davidmartins.net');
 ```
-6. The next time the app is launched or built, Ti PDF should be included with the application.
+6. The next time the app is launched or built, TiDVNetwork should be included with the application.

 ## Prerequisites